Sitecore-Hackathon/2019-The-A-team-defenders-of-GOTO/documentation/README.md

 **Category:** Best use of SPE to help Content authors and Marketers

-The intention behind the module is to help content editors create better content and have a better understanding on how it might be perceived by the customer.
+The intention behind the module is to help content editors create better content and have a better understanding on how it is perceived by the reader.
 This is done by enabling content editors to analyze texts and tag images using IBM's Watson API.
 Text analysis allows for better targeting of a given piece of content.
-While image tagging helps built a *media library* which is easier to navigate.
+While image tagging helps maintain an easier navigatable *media library*.

 ## Pre-requisites

 The module requires [Sitecore Powershell Extensions](https://marketplace.sitecore.net/en/Modules/Sitecore_PowerShell_console.aspx)
+It is only tested with version 5.0

 ## Installation

-Provide detailed instructions on how to install the module, and include screenshots where necessary.

 1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
-2. Once the package has been installed all integration points in PSE needs to be rebuilt
+2. Once the package has been installed all integration points in SPE needs to be rebuilt
 ![Rebuild integration points](images/rebuildintegrationpoints.gif?raw=true "Rebuild integration points")
 3. The module is good to go!